PlaidCloud/website/content/en/docs/tasks/administer-cluster/reconfigure-kubelet.md

 ```

 You created that ConfigMap inside the `kube-system` namespace because the kubelet
-is a Kubernetes system component.
+is a PlaidCloud system component.

 The `--append-hash` option appends a short checksum of the ConfigMap contents
 to the name.
 This is convenient for an edit-then-push workflow, because it